sjoseph11236/Software_Testing_Apprenticeship/questions.md

 - What does `super()` mean?
 - Does java support multiple inheritance?
 How does the idea of multiple inheritance tie into interfaces?
 - What is `OutOfMemoryError` in Java?

+# CI/CD

+- What does CI/CD stand for?
+- What is the difference between deployment and delivery?
+- Can you describe why one would want to employ CI/CD into their projects?
+- What is Continous Testing?